 You can write a credit dispute letter to Experian, Equifax, or TransUnion to delete the collection account from your credit report if the debt is an error or it’s past the 7-year credit-reporting limit.

 When you dispute the item on your credit report, make sure to send along any supporting documentation that you have on hand.
 Credit bureaus have 30 days to respond to your dispute.
 If they don’t, then they’re legally obligated to remove the debt item.11

 If your debt is invalid or time-barred (meaning it’s passed the statute of limitations on debt in your state), then you can also send California Business Bureau a letter telling them to stop contacting you.
 However, this doesn’t affect the status of your debt, so it’s not a good idea if your debt is still current.

 How to tell if your debt is past the statute of limitations

 The statute of limitations on most debts is between 3 and 6 years, but this depends on several factors, including the state you live in.
 The best approach is to check your state attorney general’s website and email their office if the information you’re looking for isn’t available online.

-A pay-for-delete request is different from a goodwill letter because it applies to debts that you haven’t yet paid off.
-It’s a negotiation where you agree to pay off your debt, and in return, California Business Bureau promises to remove the negative mark on your credit report that’s associated with it.
+A pay-for-delete letter initiates a negotiation where you agree to pay off your debt, and in return, California Business Bureau promises to remove the negative mark on your credit report that’s associated with it.